RocketLeagueMapmaking/RL-docs/docs/more/contribute.md

 7. Address any comments.
 8. Branch will hopefully be accepted and merged.

-:::details Guidelines
+:::warning Guidelines
 We have some minor style requirements for documentation additions:
 - Always proofread your submissions.
 PRs that contain spelling mistakes or incorrect grammar will be denied.
 - When naming your readme files and folders, use [snake_case](https://en.wikipedia.org/wiki/Snake_case) for file naming conventions.
+- If you are changing / adding content related to UDK, check your changes in UDK (only follow the content you have written and not your own knowledge).
+Any PR with changes in UDK should be reviewed.
-- If you are adding image resources, pay attention to their file size.
+- If you are adding image resources:
-  - Images above 1MB will not be accepted, and anything above 500KB should be reviewed.
+  - pay attention to their file size: images above 1MB will not be accepted, and anything above 500KB should be reviewed.
   - Images should be added in `/docs/.vuepress/public/images` and icons in `/docs/.vuepress/public/icons`
+- Create an issue for small contributions (such as fixing typo's or broken links)
 :::

 :::details Development and local testing